aqib-m31/ShareStore/README.md

     - Download the JSON key file containing your credentials.
 5. **Use the JSON Key File**:
     - Set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable in your Share Store's `.env` file to the path of the downloaded JSON key file.
-    - Modify the `"storageBucket"` value in Firebase initialization code (in `drive/firebase.py`) to match your Firebase Storage bucket name.